Thelma Todd: Death

-LAPD detectives concluded that Todd's death was accidental, the result of her either warming up the car to drive it or using the heater to keep herself warm.
+Los Angeles Police Department detectives concluded that Todd's death was accidental, the result of her either warming up the car to drive it or using the heater to keep herself warm, though that make of car did not have a heater in it.
+Todd also had a heart issue that caused her to normally send her maid to get the car because she could not make it up all those stairs to the garage.
+West had locked Todd out before and she would just break a window to gain entry.
 A coroner's inquest into the death was held on December 18, 1935.
 Autopsy surgeon A. P. Wagner testified that there were "no marks of violence anywhere upon or within the body" with only a "superficial contusion on the lower lip."
 There are informal accounts of greater signs of injury.
 The jury ruled that the death appeared accidental, but recommended "further investigation to be made into the case, by proper authorities."

 A grand jury probe was subsequently held to determine whether Todd was murdered.
 After four weeks of testimony, the inquiry concluded with no evidence of foul play.
-The case was closed by the Homicide Bureau, which declared the death "accidental with possible suicide tendencies".
+The case was closed by the Homicide Bureau, which declared the death "accidental with possible suicide tendencies."
 However, investigators found no motive for suicide, and Todd left no suicide note.

-Todd's memorial service, which drew large crowds to view the open casket, was held at Pierce Brothers Mortuary at 720 West Washington Blvd in Los Angeles.
+Todd's memorial service, which drew large crowds to view the open casket, was held at Pierce Brothers Mortuary at 720 West Washington Blvd. in Los Angeles.
 The body was cremated.
 After her mother's death in 1969, Todd's remains were placed in her mother's casket and buried in Bellevue Cemetery in her hometown of Lawrence, Massachusetts.